 When you’re in the process of sketching out a procurement policy for your business, it would be best to avoid starting from scratch.
-Instead, you can adapt existing procurement policy templates to fit around your organization’s business needs.
+Instead, you can adapt existing procurement policy templates to fit your organization’s business needs.
 Ideally, procurement policies need to offer guidance on fair practice for everyone involved in the process, as well as remedies for possible violations.

 6. Implement procurement software

 Organizations that handle the procurement process manually are more likely to spend more due to human errors, delays, and late payments.
 A procurement system improves employee productivity and reduces errors by eliminating manual data entry and associated inefficiencies.